AngieCBravo/AngieCBravo.github.io/README.md

 ![Linkedin picture](https://images.app.goo.gl/V28DDyoFTK7R3jm1A)

 ## Deportation Count By States with Highest Immigrant Population
 This a column chart created using Chartbuilding demonstrating deportation count by the states with the highest immigrant populations.
-This data demonstrates the enormous gap in deportation count between the states, revealing Texas as the highest deportation state.
+This data demonstrates the enormous gap in deportation count between three states: revealing Texas as the highest deportation state.
 This disparity points to subsequent possible factors that may contributes to such a gap including political party affiliation.
 ![Deportation Chart](https://github.com/AngieCBravo/AngieCBravo.github.io/blob/main/Deportation_chart_final.png?raw=true)

 This is a bar chart created using Chartbuilder showing the world's richest countries. ![The World's Richest Countries](https://github.com/AngieCBravo/AngieCBravo.github.io/blob/main/The_World's_Richest_Countries_GPD_chartbuilder-2.png?raw=true)